Rahm’s makes the biggest putt to win a thriller at BMW

 The course that all week felt like a U.S. Open delivered the kind of excitement typical of the Masters.

-Rahm’s big birdie putt on the first extra hole spared him thoughts of his blunder in the third round, when he picked up his ball on the fifth green without marking it, leading to a one-shot penalty and his only bogey of the weekend.

-He tore through the back nine Sunday on his way to a 6-under 64, the lowest round of the week, to finish at 4-under 276.
+Rahm tore through the back nine Sunday on his way to a 64, the lowest round of the week, to finish at 4-under 276.

 Johnson, a 54-hole leader for his third straight tournament and coming off an 11-shot victory last week at the TPC Boston, birdied three of his opening four holes to open a three-shot lead, dropped a pair of shots around the turn and then delivered in the clutch with his 45-foot birdie putt on the last hole for a 67.

-It was only good enough to stay at No. 1 by a slim margin.

-He also stays at No. 1 in the FedEx Cup going to the Tour Championship, meaning he will start the chase for the $15 million bonus at 10-under par, two ahead of Rahm, the No. 2 seed.
+Johnson goes into the Tour Championship as the No. 1 seed, meaning he will start the chase for the $15 million prize at East Lake at 10-under par, two ahead of Rahm, who moved up seven spots to the No. 2 seed.

 Mackenzie Hughes had reason to celebrate, too.

-He was on the verge of playing his way into the top 30 who advance to East Lake when he took a sloppy bogey on the 17th.
-Needing a par on the 18th, he put his approach into the front bunker, splashed out to 5 feet and raised both arms when it dropped.
+Needing a par on the 18th to move into the top 30 in the FedEx Cup, he put his approach into the front bunker, splashed out to 5 feet and raised both arms when the par putt dropped.

 Niemann also moved into the top 30, though he was chasing victory all day.